 Yesterday morning, Eamonn Holmes, an anchor on Rupert Murdoch‘s infotainment channel, Sky News, demonstrated himself to be way out of his depth when he attempted to patronise Corbyn in cringeworthily juvenile manner during the Labour Party’s conference in Brighton.
 Unable to match or challenge Corbyn intellectually on policy and facts, Holmes exposed his personal ineptitude for the role by comparing the governing of a country by a prime minister to the management of a football club (whilst finger-pointing and shouting his interviewee down Fox News-style) before then, as a last resort, directing discussion towards a tie Corbyn had worn during his speech to the conference the day before.
 Worryingly, this seems to be the sort of facile, dumbed-down nonsense that passes for serious political discourse on British television.

 Holmes also compared Corbyn to a “religious leader” and a “hippy” (I can only assume it was rooted in historical and political ignorance rather than any genuine malice) on account of the latter’s wide appeal and being, in Holmes’ words, “into caring and respect”, but such a comparison merely demonstrated Holmes’ utter inability to comprehend Corbyn’s interests, motivations and rationale.
-If Corbyn was as Holmes thought of him, he would perhaps have devoted his life to charity – that “ridiculously inadequate mode of partial restitution” – over societal reform.
+If Corbyn was as Holmes thought of him, he would perhaps have devoted his life to charity – that “ridiculously inadequate mode of partial restitution” (to quote Oscar Wilde) – over social justice and societal reform.

 Corbyn, however, is principally and ideologically driven, not simply by some spiritual or moral desire to be nice and do good for the sake of being nice and doing good, but, rather, by a rational, secular and material desire for greater social and economic equality and prosperity.
 Why?
 Because a more just, equal and inclusive society is collectively beneficial for one and all.